-I believe that in a certain point of a learning path, values (or principles) – why’s for the systems work – should be exposed to people.
-Leaders would have already exposed them through their way of managing and the decisions made.
+If I am right, at a certain point of a sustainable lean journey, values (and principles) – the why’s for the systems work – should be incorporated by leaders, managers and workers.
+At that time. leaders would have already practiced the values through their way of managing and teaching by doing.

-They will be looking forward to understanding what values should be in place to make lean sustainable.
-If you show this lean system VALUES to them, they will ask a lot of why’s but will try to understand your point.
-I would talk about the following values: SIMPLICITY-DEMANDING-RESPONSIBILITY-RESPECT-CONSCIOUSNESS-PRACTICE-LEAN KNOWLEDEGE.
+True leaders would be looking forward to understanding what values should be in place to make lean sustainable.
+If someone proposes the following lean VALUES to lean leaders, they will ask a lot of why’s and will experiment to build them.
+Or will have a leap of faith and do it.

-Anyway, more important is what could emerge from a discussion about values and the values to be practiced: a new consciousness about values would rise and, perhaps, a practice commitment would be chosen by the leaders.
+More important is to take the first step.
+More importante is what could emerge from a workshop about values and the values to be practiced: a new consciousness about mistakes and about learning would rise and, perhaps, a new practice would be deployed by the leaders.

-And if there is a critical mass of leaders, enough to make things change for long enough, they will know how to adjust the route towards lean system.
-Truth is that will be hard to find a group of top executives anxious to discuss and practice lean values/principles.
-If lean initiatives appear to be ineffective, let us try something different.
-Is not this try-something mindset that drove Toyota from its beginning to the excellence?
-Even before knowing why’s?
+And if there is a critical number of leaders, enough to make things change for long enough, they will know how to adjust the route towards lean system.
+I dare to say that will be problably hard to find many top executives to deeply discuss and practice lean values.

 Reference: [Change: a novel about lean transformation, pp.130-132, 279].
 Mudança: uma crônica sobre transformação e logística lean.
 Porto Alegre: Ed.
 Bookman, 2013, pp.130-132, 279.